-- Any form of compensatory tachycardia - Any form of vasodilatory shock that is not caused by sepsis - Noradrenaline infusion <0.1mcg/kg/min - >72 hours in the current cause of septic shock after start of vasopressor therapy - Having pre-existing severe cardiac dysfunction (NYHA grade 4 or more) - Having pre-existing severe pulmonary hypertension (mean PA pressures > 55mmHg) - Acute severe bronchospasm (due to asthma or COPD) - Untreated second or third degree heart block - Untreated phaeochromocytoma - Prinzmetal's angina - A past history of ischaemic stroke or transient ischaemic attack (TIA) or untreated severe carotid stenosis. - Advanced liver disease with Child-Pugh Score of $\geq B$. - Known sensitivity to beta-blockers - Patient / legal representative unwilling to provide written informed consent - Known to be pregnant - Terminal illness other than septic shock with a life expectancy < 28 days - Participants who have been administered an investigational medicinal product for another research trial in the past 30 days - Patients in whom the clinical team feel are about to finish their noradrenaline therapy - Decision of withdrawal of care is in place or imminently anticipated.
+- Tachycardia as a result of pain, discomfort from medical devices (including endotracheal tubes), during interventions or other patient distressAny form of vasodilatory shock that is not caused by sepsis - Noradrenaline infusion <0.1mcg/kg/min - >72 hours after start of vasopressor therapy - <12 hours since noradrenaline to treat a medical condition after than septic shock stopped - Having pre-existing severe cardiac dysfunction (NYHA grade 4 or more) - Having pre-existing severe pulmonary hypertension (mean PA pressures > 55mmHg) - Acute severe bronchospasm (due to asthma or COPD) - Untreated second or third degree heart block - Untreated phaeochromocytoma - Prinzmetal's angina - A past history of ischaemic stroke or transient ischaemic attack (TIA) or untreated severe carotid stenosis. - Advanced liver disease with Child-Pugh Score of $\geq B$. - Known sensitivity to beta-blockers - Patient / legal representative unwilling to provide written informed consent - Known to be pregnant - Terminal illness other than septic shock with a life expectancy < 28 days - Participants who have been administered an investigational medicinal product for another research trial in the past 30 days - Patients in whom the clinical team feel are about to finish their noradrenaline therapy

+- Decision of withdrawal of care is in place or imminently anticipated. - Receiving extracorporeal membrane oxygenation (ECMO) treatment